Events

 Past events

-Teach for Climate Justice as required reading in Teaching Urban Climate Change: Systems, Science, and Stewardship, a microcredential course hosted by the City University of New York and StemTeachersNYC.
+Teach for Climate Justice as required reading in Teaching Urban Climate Change: Systems, Science, and Stewardship, a microcredential course hosted by the City University of New York

-Students and Climate Change: Empowering Action Webinar hosted by Harvard Education Press on 4/30/25.
+Webinar hosted by Harvard Education Press on 4/30/25.
 Tom Roderick and other authors discuss how educators can support solutions-centered education.

-Social Emotional Learning to Address Climate Change: The Missing Piece Webinar hosted by One Step on 3/6/24.
+Webinar hosted by One Step on 3/6/24.
 Tom Roderick offers strategies, activities, and inspiration to help students develop the skills needed to address climate challenges.

-Teach for Climate Justice served as a guiding text for the Annual Mindfulness in Education Conference, in July, 2024.
+Teach for Climate Justice served as a guiding text for the conference at the Omega Center in July, 2024.
 Tom Roderick was a featured presenter and provided powerful parting words to a cohort of over 40 guests.